mat5n/iterargs-pandoc/README.md

 `hl-even=xyz` to any element, depending whether you're Odd or Even.
 The `xyz` part is a unique label that's up to you.

-[Pandoc's native syntax for spans][pd-divs] is useful here.
+[Pandoc's native syntax for spans][7] is useful here.
 Below is an example of Odd having added a highlight to Even's argument consisting of two separate snippets of text.
 The label they've chosen is `foo`:

 ```
 A bit of text.
 [This bit is highlighted.]{hl-odd=foo}  This isn't.